 Film Review: Rebecca (1940)

-Oscar is the best known, but also the most overrated of all awards in the world of cinema.
-Arguments for such claim can be found in filmography of Alfred Hitchcock.
-Despite being one of the greatest directors that ever lived, Hitchcock never received Oscar for Best Director and 1940 psychological thriller Rebecca, the only of his films to received Oscar for Best Picture, is not among the first that come to mind when someone mentions Master of Suspense.
+The Oscar is the best known, but also the most overrated of all awards in the world of cinema.
+Arguments for such a claim can be found in the filmography of Alfred Hitchcock.
+Despite being one of the greatest directors that ever lived, Hitchcock never received an Oscar for Best Director, and the 1940 psychological thriller Rebecca, the only one of his films to receive an Oscar for Best Picture, is not among the first that come to mind when someone mentions the Master of Suspense.

-Despite those flaws and not being exactly Hitchcockian, Rebecca is one of Hitchcock’s finer works and represents brilliant start of his Hollywood career.
-The novel itself was adapted number of times, mostly on television, and in 2020 new film version, starring Lily James, was produced by Netflix.
+Despite those flaws and not being exactly Hitchcockian, Rebecca is one of Hitchcock’s finer works and represents a brilliant start to his Hollywood career.
+The novel itself was adapted a number of times, mostly for television, and in 2020 a new film version, starring Lily James, was produced by Netflix.

 RATING: 8/10 (+++)